 Studies also reported that bitter melon has anthelmintic activity against a variety of helminths like Ascaris summ, Ascaridia galli, Fasciola hepatica, Stellantchasmus falcatus, Strongyloides sp. and Caenorhabditis elegans.6

 Anthelmintics are helpful in expelling helminths or parasitic worms from the body.
+This suggests that bitter melon is beneficial for keeping the digestive tract clean.

 Bitter Gourd Side Effects